How to Add a Social Feed to a HubSpot Website

 Step 1.
 Choose where to pull the social media from

 Step 2.
-Add the source details
+Add your source details

-The hashtag can be a branded hashtag that's unique to your company or something more generic.
+If using a hashtag, it can be a branded hashtag that’s unique to your company or something more generic.
 Whatever suits your purposes.

 Step 4.
 Design the style of your feed